diegovalle/Homicide-MX-Drug-War/states/readme.md

 Notes:
 ------
-If you want charts of femicides set type = "Mujer"
+If you want charts of femicides edit the file "config/config.yaml" and set sex to Women